Rational partition models under iterative proportional scaling: Discussion

 In Remark \ref{rem:Horn}, we claim that IPS producing the MLE in 2 steps for a \multipart matrix with 2 partitions is enough to guarantee that the GRIP is satisfied.
 While the GRIP is sufficient for the algorithm to produce the MLE for $A^{1,\hdots,\ell}$ at each step, it is possible that the reverse logical direction holds.

-\begin{question} Can one always find a representation of a log-linear partition model with rational MLE such that it satisfies the GRIP? \end{question}
+\begin{question} Let $\Mcal$ be a log-linear partition model with rational MLE.
+Does there always exist a \multipart matrix $A$ representing $\Mcal$ that satisfies the GRIP? \end{question}

 It is clear that the matrix representation of a particular model affects the IPS algorithm.
 In \cite{CS20}, the authors show sufficient conditions for 2-way quasi-independence models to have rational MLE.
 Since $k$-way quasi-independence models are just partition models without repeated columns, it would be interesting to see if these results can be used to show that every such matrix has a representation satisfying the GRIP.
-Indeed our preliminary results indicate that this is true, but we do not include a formal proof.
+Indeed our preliminary computations indicate that this is true.

 Finally there are many results and questions related to the convergence of the generalized IPS algorithm on log-linear models and its connections to tools from algebraic statistics (see \cite[Sec.
 5]{AKRS21} and \cite[Sec.
 7.3]{drton2008}).
-We feel that our work falls adjacent to this line of inquiry and that it would be interesting to investigate whether tools that have recently produced results in this area can connect to our work.
+Our work falls adjacent to this line of inquiry and that it would be worthwhile to investigate whether tools that have recently produced results in this area connect to our work on the generalized running intersection property.